 Are you drawn to bright colors?
 If so, you have one of two options.
 Either choose a brightly colored rug and make it the focal point of your room or opt for something like a bright white shag rug and decorate the room with bright colors to provide a strategic contrast.

-The key to successfully choosing a bright colored rug to be the focal point of a room is finding one that is not a solid print.
-This is easy enough, but you also want to find a bright colored rug that has a modern or bohemian pattern.
+The key to successfully choosing a bright colored rug to be the focal point of a room is finding one that is not a solid color.
+This is easy enough, but you also want to find a bright colored rug that has a contemporary or bohemian pattern.
 Modern and brightly colored rugs tend to be more abstract and look like works of art.
 These are perfect for being the center of attention in a room.

 To choose the right color, either match the rug with another outstanding piece of decor in the room or simply choose the colors that catch your eye.
 In general, bright and warm colors are more energizing and look better in rooms with lots of natural light.
 When it comes to bohemian patterns, make sure to find a combination of colors that bring you joy.